kdave/btrfs-progs/Documentation/ch-volume-management-intro.rst

         $ btrfs balance start -dconvert=raid1 /mnt

-The balance process needs some workspace (ie. a free device space without any data or metadata block groups) so the command could fail if there's too much data or the block groups occupy the whole first device.
+The balance process needs some workspace (i.e. a free device space without any data or metadata block groups) so the command could fail if there's too much data or the block groups occupy the whole first device.